 Scott Jarrett - Aislinn Pentecost-Farren - John Wanzel - Laura E Wertheim & Bryan Wilson

 Slought Foundation Philadelphia, PA.30.4.10 - 14.6.10 http://slought.org/content/11454/

 Cabinet Magazine 300 Nevins Street, Brooklyn, New York.
 30.3.10 - 17.4.10

 External Examiner Birmingham Institute of Art and Design.
 Margaret Street.
 Birmingham.
 Birmingham City University (completed 2011).

-External Examiner - Fine Art - Leeds Arts University (Current)
+External Examiner - Fine Art - Leeds Arts University (Completed 2019)